unitemare/cicd/README.md

 # cicd

-the docker compose file for this environment
+The docker compose file containing the service configuration for the temporary container based CI CD environment.